shinpaingmin/Shopping_Cart/README.md

 # Project Structure

   1. Context API, useReducer hooks and other hooks were used in this project.
-  2. Lazy loading was used in this project for better performance.
-  3. React bootstrap components and react icons were used in this project.
+  2. React bootstrap components and react icons were used in this project.

 # Getting Started with Create React App